 Are SE Asians are just a lot less sloppy eaters than we are?
 If that’s true, I salute them.

 I, on the other hand, and for the sake of all around me, require a straight-up napkin.
 Preferably something to go in my lap.
 Possibly even more than one if a drippy curry is involved.
-Maybe for my next visit I’m just going to take a roll of Bounty with me.
+Maybe for my next SE Asia visit I’m just going to take a roll of Bounty with me.
 That would work.
+I'm sure all six feet of me and my very absorbent paper towels won't stand out.
+Not at all.